foundation-model-stack/fms-hf-tuning/README.md

 ```

-For `GPTBigCode` models, Hugging Face has enabled Flash v2 and one can simply replace the `'LlamaDecoderLayer'` with `'GPTBigCodeBlock'` in `tuning/config/fsdp_config.json` for proper sharding of the model.
+Typically the transformer module is passed to form FSDP unit.
+For `GPTBigCode` models, Hugging Face has enabled Flash v2 and one can simply replace the `'LlamaDecoderLayer'` with `'GPTBigCodeBlock'` in `config/accelerate_fsdp_llama_2_procs.yaml` for proper sharding of the model.

 ### LoRA Tuning Example